 So you want to elope in Vancouver but you’re looking to elope somewhere special and away from the crowds?
 We hear you.
 It sounds like you’re looking for an intimate Vancouver wedding off the beaten path…and we know just where to do it!

 Below you’ll find our favourite secret, special or unique spots to get married in and around Vancouver.
 Note that some of these locations require a drive, a hike, a permit or other accommodations – but that’s sometimes what you need to do if you truly want to elope off the beaten path.

 Still need more inspiration?
-Check out our favourite spots to elope in Vancouver city and stay tuned for our list of epic adventure elopements!
+Check out our favourite spots to elope in Vancouver city.

 PS: While many of the Vancouver wedding locations below are free of charge, some do require you to pay and book ahead and/or get a permit.
-Please see our FAQ section (link coming soon!) or the municipality website for more information.
+Please see our FAQ section or the municipality website for more information.

 Alice Lake is surrounded by mountains, forest trees and grassy areas.
 For your off the beaten path elopement, you have several hiking trails with view points to choose from such as Four Lakes Trail (6km) and Debeck’s Hill Trail (3km strenuous roundtrip).
 Get married with a view of the Tantalus Mountain Range and Mount Garibaldi.

 Alouette Lake in Maple Ridge will give you mountain and water views, without the crowds you might find at more popular lakes and beaches in the heart of the city.
 It’s at the door step of the Golden Ears mountain range, providing you with the most beautiful backdrop.

 This beautiful area of Squamish offers mountain views, bright blue waters and a sandy beach.
 It’s also an important area for local wildlife so ensure you’re being respectful during your intimate elopement.